-Tips On Preparing a Portrait Shoot:
+Tips for Preparing a Portrait Shoot

-- Scope Out Locations – Look around for backdrops for your portraits.
+- Scope Out Locations.
+Look around for backdrops for your portraits.
 Notice colors and textures that you might want to use.
-Alleyways and outside building walls are often popular, but don’t constrain yourself to what others do.
+Alleyways and outside building walls are often popular but don’t constrain yourself to what others do.

-- Create a Schedule – Make a list of places you want to visit and how long you want to be at each location.
-Factor in time for set up and break down to get an estimate of how long your shoot will last.
+- Create a Schedule.
+Make a list of places you want to visit and how long you want to be at each location.
+Factor in time for setup and break down to get an estimate of how long your shoot will last.